weiserlab/wirelessnetworking/grading.md

 # Grading

-The assessment of a student's performance in the course is based on their performance throughout the course, evaluated through individual and group assignments, a project done in a group, attendance at tutorials, and a final assessment (open book).
+The assessment of a student's performance in the course is based on their performance throughout the course, evaluated through individual and group assignments, a project done in a group, attendance to tutorial sessions, and a final assessment (open book).

 ## Assesment Breakdown